BingfengGC/UDA_FinalProject_Hu_Code/README.md

 Write steps in the read me for all the data review

 Getting results, and labelling, and getting the final data for analysis in the final dataset folder.

+Describe the folder structure for the data pipeline